If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Choosing A Brush

-We recommend choosing a brush made of camel or goat hair, as these are super soft and won’t scratch your lens.
-Avoid touching the bristles with your fingers to prevent oil from transferring to the lens.
+We recommend a brush made of camel or goat hair, or a “Lens Pen” style tool.
+These are super soft and won’t scratch your coatings.
+Keep the cap on the brush when not in use to keep the bristles clean.

 Microfiber Care